Lambert Art and Culture Program

 “We have a wealth of artistic talent in our community and this project is a great first step to enhance the Airport experience, foster civic pride and create a positive lasting impression of St. Louis for our visitors.” —Rhonda Hamm-Niebruegge, Lambert Director

 In 2004, Via developed a plan that established an Airport Art and Culture Program as part of Lambert’s Airport Experience Program, a $70 million renovation project to improve the airport’s operations and pay tribute to the building’s iconic architecture and historic role as a civic space and landmark.
-The plan articulated a vision for art commissions and programs that create a visually outstanding impression of St. Louis, generate community pride, and ensure that art at Lambert complements and builds upon its rich visual history, and recommended procedures for new art commissions and exhibitions.
+The plan articulated a vision for art commissions and programs that create a visually outstanding impression of St. Louis, generate community pride, and ensure that art at Lambert complements and builds upon its rich visual history; as well as, recommended procedures for new art commissions and exhibitions.

-Via has continued working with St. Louis Lambert Airport to help establish and provide ongoing facilitation of the Airport Art Advisory Committee (AAAC), a seven-member committee appointed by the mayor of the City of St. Louis, and to administer the Art and Culture Program.
+Via has continued working with St. Louis Lambert Airport to help establish and provide ongoing facilitation of the Airport Art Advisory Committee (AAAC), a seven-member committee appointed by the mayor of the City of St. Louis, and to administer the Lambert Art and Culture Program.

-The first projects commissioned through the Art and Culture Program are a series of nine permanent, architectural art-glass panel triptychs installed along the concourses at the entry to select hold rooms.
-Via defined scope of the project and facilitated the AAAC’s selection of nine St. Louis-based artists to create two-dimensional works of art that were translated into art-glass.
+The first projects commissioned through the Lambert Art and Culture Program are a series of nine permanent, architectural art-glass panel triptychs installed along the concourses at the entry to select hold rooms.
+Via defined the scope of the project and facilitated the AAAC’s selection of nine St. Louis-based artists to create two-dimensional works of art that were translated into art-glass.
 Via also advised on the selection of a glass fabricator for the project and negotiated their scope of work, including a method for the nine selected artists to effectively interface and collaborate with the fabricator in the interpretation of their work.

 Via also facilitated the selection of an artist for a 23’ terrazzo medallion near the newly renovated C Concourse security checkpoint and participated in meetings with artist and fabricator to ensure faithful interpretation of artist’s design.